Serve Robotics (Postmates)Creating the Future of Last-Mile Delivery

 Michael Novack's Strategic Approach

-Pioneered the 0-1 development of autonomous sidewalk delivery, building the product and autonomy systems from the ground up: • Autonomy architecture: Architected ML algorithms for Level 4 self-driving robots, developing perception and control systems that could navigate sidewalks, detect obstacles, and handle urban complexity.
-Focused on making the robot feel predictable and safe, not erratic. • Operator platform: Designed fleet management tools enabling 1:many operator-to-robot supervision.
+Pioneered the 0-1 development of autonomous sidewalk delivery, building the product and autonomy systems from the ground up: • Autonomy product spec: Owned the Level 4 sidewalk autonomy product spec — designed the regression eval sets (per-scenario perception, planning under occlusion, novel sidewalk geometries) and the safety-critical thresholding the perception team optimized against.
+Owned the depot-release deployment gate: no robot left the lot until eval coverage cleared, and the operator-intervention UX caught the long-tail edge cases the model would not handle on its own.
+The product bar was predictable and safe over fast and clever. • Operator platform: Designed fleet management tools enabling 1:many operator-to-robot supervision.
 Built remote intervention systems so one operator could monitor multiple robots across the city, making the unit economics viable. • Customer and merchant experience: Owned the end-to-end delivery product from merchant handoff to customer unlock.
 Designed intuitive robot unlock flows, merchant integration workflows, and optimized every touchpoint to make autonomous delivery feel seamless and delightful. • Delivery optimization: Redesigned the delivery experience through user research, reducing pickup time by 35% and cutting support interventions by 300%, proving the product could scale efficiently.

 Results and Business Impact